-Figure 4.2: Fig 8, Mographs/mograph.pdf These figures show motions synthesized using the motion graph method of Kovar et al.to meet path constraints and annotation constraints.
+Fig. 5.2 Fig 8, Mographs/mograph.pdf These figures show motions synthesized using the motion graph method of Kovar et al.to meet path constraints and annotation constraints.
 The demand path is the coloured path on the ground plane; this is yellow for "walking", green for "sneaking" and blue for "martial arts move".
 The black path shows the projected root path, and the figures are frames sampled at even intervals to give a sense of the motion.

-reached only by making the right choice at a choice point many frames away.
-In this case, choosing based only on a local criterion could make it impossible to meet some constraints (this is the horizon problem - a choice now might lead to trouble that is invisible, because it is on the other side of the horizon separating the future cases we consider from those we don't).
-We can cope with the horizon problem either by using a representation of available futures when making a choice, by choosing paths using some form of global search, or by enriching the motion graph (section ??).
+Local searches can run into problems.
+The motion graph might contain some frames that can be reached only by making the right choice at a choice point many frames away.
+In this case, choosing based only on a local criterion could make it impossible to meet some constraints, or at least meet them in a timely fashion.
+This is the horizon problem - a choice now might lead to trouble that is invisible, because it is on the other side of the horizon separating the future cases we consider from those we don't.
+If the graph were guaranteed by the method of construction to have a short diameter, this problem would be much easier to handle.
+Other methods of coping with the horizon problem include: using a representation of available futures when making a choice; choosing paths using some form of global search; and enriching the motion graph (the reasoning is that, with enough frames of motion in the graph, the diameter will be short without any explicit construction).

 Taking the future into account: The body is capable of very fast accelerations.
 This suggests that, in a motion graph built with enough data, there is a fairly short path from any one frame to any other.
 In turn, this suggests that the horizon problem wouldn't be a problem if the horizon looked forward sufficiently far in time.
 However, in this case the range of futures available from a particular frame must be very large.
-Lee et al. encode the future in terms of clusters of frames [210].
-These clusters form a graph, where each cluster is a node and there is an edge from one node to another if there is an edge from a frame in the cluster represented by the "from" node to a frame in the cluster graph.
+Lee et al. encode the future in terms of clusters of frames [243].
+These clusters form a graph, where each cluster is a node and there is an edge from one node to another if there is an edge from a frame in the cluster represented by the "from" node to a frame in the cluster represented by the "to" node.
+A given frame in the motion graph is associated with some node in this cluster graph.
 For any node in the cluster graph, we can construct a cluster tree - a tree, rooted at the node under consideration, that gives the nodes in the cluster graph accessible with a fixed number of hops.
-We now represent the available futures at a given frame by the cluster tree associated with that frame (there is a cluster path from the root to each leaf - see figure 4.3).
-Motions are controlled using either a
+We now represent the available futures at a given frame by the cluster tree associated with that frame (there is a cluster path from the root to each leaf).
+Motions are controlled using either a choice based interface (where the animator chooses at each choice point), a sketch interface - where the sketch provides a demand signal - or a vision interface - where background subtracted frames from multiple viewpoints provide a demand signal.
+In both the sketch and the vision interface, frames are chosen by scoring the available cluster paths against the demand signal.